 This course was designed by a committee (primarily of engineers).
-It is intended to expose electrical engineering, astronautical engineering, and CIS students to problem solving in differential equations.
+It is intended to expose electrical engineering, astronautical engineering, mechanical engineering, and CIS students to problem solving in differential equations.
 The students usually come to the course from the calculus sequence.

-Elementary Differential Equations and Boundary Value Problems, 3rd edition, Boyce and DiPrima.
+Elementary Differential Equations and Boundary Value Problems, 4th edition, Boyce and DiPrima.

-Topics: Days Spent 1.1, 1.2, 2.1 - 2.7 - First Order Differential Equations 7 3.1 - 3.62 - Second Order Differential Equations 10 4.1 - 4.7 - Series Solutions of Second Order 10 10.1 - 10.8 - Partial Differential Equations and Fourier Se eries 13 11.1 - 11.6 - Boundary Value Problems and Sturm-Liouville Theory 5 Optional Material 3 - 5 to be the test to up a set of the
+1.1, 1.2, 2.1 - 2.10 - First Order Differential Equations 7 3.1 - 3.62 - Second Order Differential Equations 10 4.1 - 4.7 - Series Solutions of Second Order 10 10.1 - 10.8 - Partial Differential Equations and Fourier Series 13 11.1 - 11.6 - Boundary Value Problems and Sturm-Liouville Theory 5 Optional Material 3 - 5